rodriguez-gaston/tailwind-html-template/README.md

 ## Live Changes

 In order to see the live changes, I recommend to use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.
-Once you have a server running, you need to write on your project terminal `npm run watch`.
+Once you have a server running, you need to write `npm run watch` on your project terminal.
 This script is going to refresh the output css file to show the latest changes.

 ## Finish For Production